The STEM Industry School Partnerships (SISP) program has established Academies of STEM Excellence in nine regional locations around NSW.

 Central Coast Academy of STEM Excellence

-The Central Coast Academy of STEM Excellence (CCASE) is based in the Metropolitan North Region, operating predominantly within the Brisbane Water Principal Network and currently includes twenty-one schools, inclusive of a Preschool.
+The Central Coast Academy of STEM Excellence (CCASE) is based in the Metropolitan North Region, operating predominantly within the Brisbane Water Principal Network, however, has now branched out into five other Principal Networks across the Central Coast and beyond, supporting over 40 schools, 800 teachers and 16, 000 students.

-Curriculum materials created in collaboration with industry include; Ampcontrol, involving innovative engineers creating an improvised ventilation system to support NSW Health during COVID; The University of Newcastle, Central Coast Industry Connect and Life Health Foods producing innovative food units that investigate Australian food trends and consumer demand for these products; Rumbalara Environmental Education Centre and Central Coast Council to build “Fire-ED Up”, a Bushfire Resilience Program.
-Designed to support students in minimising anxiety, build their understanding of bushfire safety and resilience through stressful events such as a bushfire, which is relevant to the local environmental context of the Central Coast.
+Curriculum materials created and/or delivered in collaboration with industry include; Ampcontrol, involving innovative engineers creating an improvised ventilation system to support NSW Health during COVID; The University of Newcastle, Central Coast Industry Connect and Life Health Foods producing innovative food units that investigate Australian food trends and consumer demand for these products; Rumbalara Environmental Education Centre and Central Coast Council to build “Fire-ED Up”, a Bushfire Resilience Program designed to support students in minimising anxiety, build their understanding of bushfire safety and resilience through stressful events such as a bushfire, which is relevant to the local environmental context of the Central Coast.; Rumbalara Environmental Education Centre and Environmental Protection Agency to develop and deliver “Waste Reduction Action Plan” to reduce waste from schools that contributes to landfill and climate change; NBN Co., creating digital inclusion and educating the most vulnerable demographics in our community from security breaches; The Orbispace Initiative and The Academy of Enterprising girls, empowering the next generation of Australian female innovators by inspiring and equipping them with the skills and mindsets needed to succeed.

 Crookwell Academy of STEM Excellence